Source & image credits:

 He said it was good to see his work go from drawings on paper to computer models to finally seeing it become a reality.

-On the Palmerston North end of the new highway stands one of Warbrick's sculptures made of a concrete base named Aputa ki Wairau and a metal structure named Hine-te-Iwaiwa.
+On the Ashhurst end of the new highway stands one of Warbrick's sculptures made of a concrete base named Aputa ki Wairau and a metal structure named Hine-te-Iwaiwa.

 Warbrick said the metal structure represents a turuturu, or weaving peg, whose 'thread' connects with the roundabout on the other side of the highway near Woodville.